How to Extract Metadata from Office Documents Using GroupDocs.Parser Java: A Complete Guide

 Overview of Metadata Extraction

 Metadata extraction involves retrieving information such as author details, creation dates, and modification times.
-This is crucial for managing documents effectively in enterprise environments.
+This is crucial for metadata for document management and compliance reporting.

 Step 1: Setting Up Your Document Path